Cairo Spiny Mouse: Profile and Information

 Reproduction

-Mating takes place in the rainy season, between September – April, which when food is abundant.
-The gestation period is 5 – 6 weeks, which is unusually long for a mouse, which means the young will be fully developed when they are born.
+Mating occurs in the rainy season, between September – April when food is abundant.
+The gestation period is 5 – 6 weeks, which is unusually long for a mouse, meaning the young will fully develop when they are born.

 They are born with short fur and their eyes open.
 They begin to explore their surrounding after birth.